prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

 **What happened to miners?**

 The concept of mining exists only in the domain of proof-of-work consensus.
-After The Merge, Ethereum will have fully transitioned to proof-of-stake consensus, where validators replace miners.
+After The Merge, Ethereum's consensus will be managed by a proof-of-stake mechanism, which replaces miners with validators.